-It's easy to look at 'Sex and the City' now and consider it dated, shamelessly consumerist and even cheesy at times but that was not the case back in 1998 when this show first aired on HBO and rocked television audiences to its core.
+15 years on from when the final episode of 'Sex and the City' aired, it's easy to look back and consider it dated, shamelessly consumerist and even cheesy at times but that was not the case back in 1998 when this show first aired on HBO and rocked television audiences to its core.

 The show typified the four temperaments: there was one for everyone in the audience.
 The smart, dry-witted friend?
 She was Miranda.
 That friend who would happily fill you in on all the juicy details of her sex life?
 Samantha.
 The friend who was sweet but just a little bit naive?
 That was Charlotte.
 And you, well you were always Carrie of course, regardless of what your friends might have said.

-These days the glamour and campness of 'Sex and the City' may seem over the top and not quite fit with the current feminist mindset we subscribe to but that doesn't mean what these ladies did wasn't groundbreaking.
+These days the glamour and campness of 'Sex and the City' may seem over the top and not quite fit with the current feminist mindset but that doesn't mean what these ladies did wasn't groundbreaking.

 Sarah-Jessica Parker once said: "It was a time and a place, economically and politically, that allowed for us to tell those stories that way."
 It was an honest take on love, sex and relationships we didn't know we so desperately needed in our lives.